Connecticut Family Law Attorney for Post-Judgment Modifications

 As a divorce attorney with experience in real estate and complex property issues, I can advise you on the best path forward to ensure that your rights and interests are protected.

 A modification of alimony may be necessary for a number of reasons, including:

 - The paying spouse is no longer able to pay

 If you have questions about any of these matters, I can assess your situation, explain your options and help you seek an appropriate solution.

-For a free 30-minute consultation about your goals and concerns, please call 800-772-1167 or complete my contact form.
+To schedule a consultation about your goals and concerns, please call 800-772-1167 or complete my contact form.
 I advise and represent clients in Prospect and throughout New Haven County and the surrounding areas.